elixirschool/elixirschool/lessons/en/misc/lua.md

 [5]
 ```

 The `Lua.eval!/2` function returns a tuple containing the results (as a list) and the Lua state.
-Even simple expressions return results as lists because Lua functions can return multiple values.
+It's important to note even simple expressions return results as lists because Lua functions can return multiple values.

 ### The ~LUA Sigil